doanduchuytran/fish-size-detection/README.md

 **What’s in this repo (high level):**
 - `ultralytics/`: Cloned Ultralytics repository (main framework).
 Inside this repo, we put the script and dataset of project.
+- `outputs/`: Contains train and prediction results.
-- `installations`: Contains dockerfiles, run docker scripts.
+- `installations/`: Contains dockerfiles, run docker scripts.
-- `assets`: Images
+- `assets/`: Images

 ---